Afshar experiment: Experimental setup

 The experiment uses a setup similar to that for the double-slit experiment.
 In Afshar's variant, light generated by a laser passes through two closely spaced circular pinholes (not slits).
 After the dual pinholes, a lens refocuses the light so that the image of each pinhole falls on separate photon-detectors (Fig. 1).
 With pinhole 2 closed, a photon that goes through pinhole 1 impinges only on photon detector 1.
 Similarly, with pinhole 1 closed, a photon that goes through pinhole 2 impinges only on photon detector 2.
 With both pinholes open, Afshar claims, citing Wheeler in support, that pinhole 1 remains correlated to photon Detector 1 (and vice versa for pinhole 2 to photon Detector 2), and therefore that which-way information is preserved when both pinholes are open.

 When the light acts as a wave, because of quantum interference one can observe that there are regions that the photons avoid, called dark fringes.
 A grid of thin wires is placed just before the lens (Fig. 2) so that the wires lie in the dark fringes of an interference pattern which is produced by the dual pinhole setup.
 If one of the pinholes is blocked, the interference pattern will no longer be formed, and the grid of wires causes appreciable diffraction in the light and blocks some of it from detection by the corresponding photon detector.
-However, when both pinholes are open, the effect of the wires is negligible, comparable to the case in which there are no wires placed in front of the lens (Fig.3), because the wires lie in the dark fringes of an interference pattern.
+However, when both pinholes are open, the effect of the wires is negligible, comparable to the case in which there are no wires placed in front of the lens (Fig. 3), because the wires lie in the dark fringes of an interference pattern.
 The effect is not dependent on the light intensity (photon flux).

-To establish violation of the principle of complementarity, Afshar considers the case in which both pinholes are open and asserts both high visibility V of interference as well as high distinguishability D (corresponding to which-path information), so that V2 + D2 > 1.
-His claim depends heavily on whether which-path information is preserved when both pinholes are open.

 Afshar's interpretation

 Afshar's conclusion is that, when both pinholes are open, the light exhibits wave-like behavior when going past the wires, since the light goes through the spaces between the wires but avoids the wires themselves, but also exhibits particle-like behavior after going through the lens, with photons going to a correlated photo-detector.
 Afshar argues that this behavior contradicts the principle of complementarity to the extent that it shows both wave and particle characteristics in the same experiment for the same photons.

+Afshar asserts that there is simultaneously high visibility V of interference as well as high distinguishability D (corresponding to which-path information), so that V2 + D2 > 1, and the wave-particle duality relation is violated.